 A child must be under 15 years of age to be eligible for the CCSP Saver Programme.
-CCSP Saver Programme subvention is available for up to 52 weeks of the programme year for children registered prior to the commencement of NCS.
+CCSP Saver Programme subvention is available for up to 52 weeks of the programme year for eligible Saver children subject to the conditions in Chapter 4 above.
 The Band Rates and Subvention table for CCSP Saver Programme can be found on Table 1 in this document.